mattbegent/svelte/README.md

 What is svelte?
 ---------------------

-It is a lightweight modern JavaScript library (4.1KB minified) intended for use on projects where legacy browser support is not necessary.
+It is a lightweight modern JavaScript library (3.95KB minified) intended for use on projects where legacy browser support is not necessary.

 It uses mordern JavaScript (querySelectorAll, classList, matchesSelector) to help make it as lightweight as possible and therefore only works on the latest version of mordern browsers E.g. Chrome, Firefox, Opera, IE10+.

 Getting Started
 ---------------------

-1) Simply download the minified version of svelte and reference it in your page.
+Simply download the minified version of svelte and reference it in your page.

 	<script src="svelte.min.js"></script>

-2) Put all of your functions inside the domready function:

-	domready(function() {
-	   //Insert all super cool functions here
-	});

 You can also install svelte using bower: